ring00/flash-attention-abc/README.md

 ## Flash Attention 1

-The primary trick is to rewrite the forward iteration process in #flash-attention in its block form.
+The primary trick is to rewrite the forward iteration process in [Fusing the Loops](#fusing-the-loops) in its block form.

 Let's first review the input of the attention operation